insightsengineering/scda.test/tests/testthat/_snaps/table_aet02.md

         Total number of patients with at least one adverse event    7 (8.1%)          6 (8.3%)                  0
         Total number of events                                         8                 9                      0
         HEADACHE                                                    7 (8.1%)          6 (8.3%)                  0
+      CARDIAC DISORDERS
+        Total number of patients with at least one adverse event    4 (4.7%)          4 (5.6%)                  0
+        Total number of events                                         4                 8                      0
+        MYOCARDIAL INFARCTION                                       4 (4.7%)          4 (5.6%)                  0
       VASCULAR DISORDERS
         Total number of patients with at least one adverse event       0              1 (1.4%)                  0
         Total number of events                                         0                 1                      0